Why would I want to meet with an Academic Advisor?

 Where can I go for academic help?

 Students who may be struggling in a class can receive free tutoring from Academic Assistance Programs.
-Tutoring is available for all 100 and 200 level courses and courses which fulfill University Program requirements.
+Tutoring is available for most 100 and 200 level courses and courses which fulfill University Program requirements.
 Also, tutoring is available for classes that fulfill speech and mathematics competency requirements.
 CMU will pay for a maximum of 3 hours of tutoring per week.
 Academic Assistance is located in Ronan Hall 250 and can be reached by calling (989) 774-3465.

 How do I sign my major(s) and/or minor(s)?